mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### CAPSULE MAPS

 **16 – TELEPORT CONTROLS** This capsule contains a stack of unattached teleport portals without associated control consoles.
-There is also a device floating in the centre of the capsule that resembles a metal starfish that projects a constellation of lights.
+There is also a device floating in the center of the capsule that resembles a metal starfish that projects a constellation of lights.
 There are 29 lights surrounding the starfish, corresponding to the 29 functioning portals on the ship.
 Four of the lights have small data tags associated with them – these correspond to the locked Bridge Portal
 (Capsule A), the locked Shield Array Portal (Capsule 45), the active Generator Portal (Capsule 56) and the master Ziggurat Portal.
 Furthermore, if the Travellers make a portal connection, it is displayed on this map.

 Experimenting with the device lets the Travellers activate or shut down any portal on the ship, other than the Generator Portal and the Bridge Portal.
 They can also bring up a directory of portal addresses – they cannot translate the meanings of the glyphs but can work out that the binary codes are destinations and that there are 26 valid code combinations available to them.